Grace Manly Machanic

 Very sadly, unexpectedly, and prematurely, Grace lost her life in August 2017 due to a massive pulmonary embolism.
 Bittersweetly, her daughter Laura found her in a perfect first position.

 Laura is carrying on Grace’s vision of introducing young swans to the world of ballet and dance.
-School for Swans will open its doors in Grace’s honor in September 2017 for its 43rd year without missing a step—just as “Ms. Grace” as she was known to her beloved little swans would’ve wanted.
+School for Swans opened its doors in Grace’s honor in September 2017 for its 43rd year without missing a step—just as “Ms. Grace,” as she was known to her beloved little swans, would have wanted.

 Cynthia Calgaro Bragg

 Cindy Bragg took her first formal dance classes with Ms. Grace (founder of School for Swans) when she was just 3!
 She has continued training ever since, studying Classical Ballet, Jazz, Tap, Contemporary, Modern, Yoga, Stretch, and Pilates.
 She danced soloist roles at Radford University and choreographed for the Virginia Dance Company at UVA.
 Cindy has a Masters in Teaching from UVA, is certified to teach preK-6th grade in VA, and has achieved National Board Certification.
 She has been teaching since 1992, when she began working as an apprentice dance instructor.
 Cindy will be teaching Creative Movement, Beginning Ballet, Advanced Beginning Ballet and Advanced Intermediate Ballet.

 Maureen “Mo” Ribble